diego-conti/hlidskjalf/README.md

 		}
 	}

 This has the effect of replacing every occurrence of Odin in column 5 with Alfaðir, when reading work script output.
+To define more than one replacement rule, use curly braces, as in

+	columns 7 {
+		output 5 {
+			replacement {
+				match gold
+				with Sifjar haddr
+			}
+			replacement {
+				match sky
+				with Ymis haus
+			}
+		}
+	}

 ### Omit rules
 The schema file can also contain patterns of the form: